 Oracle allows the customer to create a credit memo and apply the necessary invoice(s) to this credit memo.
 Once the credit memo is created, it will run through the remaining out of the box programs to complete capture steps for receipt, remittance, funds, and capture.

-Contact your Sales Representative or click here for more details.
+Contact your sales representative for more details.

 What does it mean when a receipt is in the "Confirmed" status?